 Part 2 of 4 of the scientific method, encompassing obser… More, advancing.
-Technology, driving science rapidly.
+Science in the domain of the man-made world More, driving science rapidly.
 There’s very little interest or discussion in philosophy of science where science is moribund, stuck, won’t replicate it, ridden with with thieves and miscreants.

 [00:31:37] There’s an enormous focus on philosophy of science, and it’s dead wrong.

 And so currently there isn’t a science studies that.
 You don’t find at a.
 University.
 And it’s all of this and I’ll put their.
 Names up here because they were they were dead wrong and had horrific negative influence.
 Popper Coon.
 Lakatos and Fire.
 Robert.
 I. These are what.
 David Stove called the rationalists.
 And if you have interest in this, I couldn’t.
 Recommend David Stove enough.
 Australian philosopher who wrote five books each with a very different three are.
 Really the same book.

 Two with an entirely different approach to looking at the grounding of induction and the grounding of science.
 But he’s written extensively on these four and.
 The academic of science studies is entirely of that paper and KUHN Lakatos firearm and variant.
 It wants to know about only about the probability of data given hypothesis.
 These are the frequentist.
 This is what gets you to p values.
 This is what gets you to over certainty.